David Lipsky: The Parrot and the Igloo

+"Lipsky offers a history of climate science―and with it, climate denial―starring a large cast of swindlers, zealots, politicians and hucksters to get to the heart of virulent anti-science ideologies in America."
+And historian Douglas Brinkley called the work "incredible," adding "you all have to read it."
+On C-Span he explained, "One fear that I had, as a historian―I was worried that these climate-deniers weren't going to pay for it in history.
+And this book nails them."

+The book featured in numerous "Best of 2023" lists, including Amazon, Publishers Weekly, The New Yorker, The Chicago Tribune.

 Journalism

 Lipsky's work has appeared in Rolling Stone, Harper's Magazine, The New Yorker, The New York Times, Details, This American Life, and All Things Considered.
 He received a GLAAD Media Award for journalism in 1999.
 In 2009, he received the National Magazine Award.